chilicoder/study-wpm-workbook/README.md

 ###Traditional Project Management
 20% of projects.
 Infrastructure projects.
 TPM projects are change-intolerant.
 RBS and WBS are relatively complete.
 High expenses for change.
 Well-known technology.
-Skilled and well organized team.
-Well known risks.
+Skilled and well organised team.
+Well, known risks.
 > The examples of TPM projects:
 > * Assemble a cabinet from IKEA using a scheme.
 > * Digging 10 equal holes.